 The new government withdrew price controls just as a bad harvest and harsh winter reduced food supplies.
-This was an intolerable situation for the Parisian sans-culotte, but cold and hunger left little time for political organizing, and their last attempts to shift the course of the Revolution were dismal failures.
+This was an intolerable situation for the Parisian sans-culottes, but cold and hunger left little time for political organizing, and their last attempts to shift the course of the French Revolution were dismal failures.

 Demonstrations were met with repression, and without the power of the Sections of Paris, they had no institutions left to rally Parisians to uprising.

 In May of 1795, for the first time since the storming of the Bastille, the government brought in troops to repress sans-culotte rebellion, breaking the power of street politics for good .